LarsNorlander/dev-diary/README.md

 ### 7:47 AM

 Started work on the technical documentation page and got a few test cases passing.
 I'm getting information from MDN thought I might have taken a look at the wrong page.
 Turns out I need far more code blocks that what's listed at the page I was looking at.

+### 5:54 PM

+I finished all of the content related tests for the technical documentation.
+What's left now is to keep the nav bar at the left side of the screen and then add a media query for mobile.